-The Florilegia Project is a conversational art & poetry experiment.*
+The Florilegia Project was a conversational art & poetry experiment.

 How It Works

-Every day, I’ll share one snippet that particularly sparkled out from whatever I’m reading.
-It might be a sentence, a phrase, even a single word.
+Every day, I shared one snippet that particularly sparkled out from whatever I was reading.
+It might be a sentence, a phrase, a single word.

-At each quarter and cross-quarter day,*** I’ll pause and offer a found poem, created from the florilegia of the season just passed.
-In every case, the punctuation, line breaks, and order will be my own, but the words themselves the work of others, always credited.
+At each quarter and cross-quarter day,** I paused and offered a found poem, created from the florilegia of the season just passed.
+In every case, the punctuation, line breaks, and order are my own, but the words themselves the work of others, always credited.